melbournebioinformatics/MelBioInf_docs/docs/tutorials/seurat-de/seurat-de.md

 ## Show example slide of integration 'failing' but due to different cell types in each sample ***
 ```

+!!! question
-Question: What do you think of the integration results now?
+    What do you think of the integration results now?

-Challenge: look at the pc1/2 plots for each integration method -\> explain different pca slots here
+    **Challenge:** look at the pc1/2 plots for each integration method -\> explain different pca slots here

 \*\*Slide on the caveats of integration, you can lose biological signal when you regress out technical batch effects\*\*